-All staff members are to keep clear and comprehensive notes relating to incidents, disclosures and allegations of student sexual offending and may find it helpful to use the [PROTECT: Responding to Suspected Student Sexual Offending: Template for Victorian Schools](#).
+All staff are to keep clear and comprehensive notes relating to incidents, disclosures and allegations of child abuse and may find it helpful to use the [PROTECT: Responding to Suspected Child Abuse: A Template for all Victorian Schools](#).

-If a staff member decides not to make a report, they must still accurately document their notes relating to the incident, disclosure or allegation of student sexual offending.
+If a staff member decides not to make a report, they must accurately document their notes relating to the incident, disclosure or allegation of child abuse.

-Notes and records must be kept securely on school grounds and must not be destroyed as per the Public Records Act 1973 (Vic.).
+Notes and records must be kept securely in accordance with the Public Records Act 1973 (Vic.).